 It may take no more than a few days to as long as a month to receive the payout.
 The amount of time it takes to receive the death benefit after submitting the claim depends on many factors, including the insurance company’s procedures and whether the policy is in the contestability period.

 The contestability period typically lasts 24 months starting from the moment a life insurance policy goes into effect.
-If the insured dies during this time, the insurance carrier has the right to delay the payout while it reviews the medical records of the deceased to rule out misrepresentation.
+If the insured dies during this time, insurance carriers, like Manulife and Sun Life, have the right to delay the payout while it reviews the medical records of the deceased to rule out misrepresentation.

 However, when the claim is filed after the contestability period and everything is in order, insurance companies usually process it quickly — in a week or two.
 They can face penalties if they take too long, so it is not in their interest to slow things down.